Azure/aztk/docs/13-configuration.md

 # id: <id of the cluster to be created>
 id: spark_cluster

-# Toolkit configuration [Required] You can use `aztk toolkit` command to find which are the available tookits
+# Toolkit configuration [Required] You can use `aztk toolkit` command to find which toolkits are available
 toolkit:
   software: spark
   version: 2.2